eiffel-community/eiffel-intelligence/wiki/subscription-with-email-notification.md

-# Subscription with EMAIL notification
+# Subscription with EMAIL Notification

 A valid subscription for email notification is provided below with each field explained.